DarwinsArk/muttomics/README.md

 # muttomics
-Repository of analysis scripts for the manuscript, "Ancestry-inclusive dog genomics challenges popular breed stereotypes".
+Repository of analysis scripts for the manuscript:

+"Ancestry-inclusive dog genomics challenges popular breed stereotypes"

 ### Input Data
 Input data files that can be found in Data Dryad at (TBD).